2026 Glassco Translation Residency in Tadoussac

 About the Glassco Translation Residency

-The Glassco Translation Residency invites playwrights and translators from across Canada and internationally to come together for ten days in Tadoussac, Quebec, to work in-depth on their translation projects.
-As one of the few residencies of its kind in Canada, the Glassco Translation Residency is instrumental in bridging linguistic barriers, and supporting the development of vibrant new translations.
+The Glassco Translation Residency welcomes playwrights and translators from across Canada and internationally to come together for ten days in Tadoussac, Quebec, to work side by side on their translation projects.
+As the only translation residency of its kind in Canada, the Glassco Translation Residency is instrumental in bridging linguistic barriers, and supporting the development of vibrant new translations.
+This year marks the residency’s 20th anniversary.

-Participants are provided with a unique opportunity to immerse themselves in creative collaboration and to share questions, thoughts, and ideas in a residency environment.
+Participants are provided with a unique opportunity to immerse themselves in creative collaboration and to share questions, thoughts, and ideas in a supportive environment.
 Translations into all languages are welcomed.
-Over the past 18 years we have offered space, time, and dramaturgical expertise to over 76 translation projects into languages such as Cantonese, Catalan, Cree, English, French, Innu-aimun, Italian, Portuguese, Spanish, Tamil, Tagalog and Urdu.
+Over the past 19 years we have offered space, time, and translation expertise to over 81 translations into languages including Cantonese, Catalan, Cree, English, Finnish, French, Innu-aimun, Italian, Portuguese, Spanish, Tamil, Tagalog and Urdu.

 About the Glassco Translation Residency Facilitator